thebestexotic98/dht11/README.md

 fractional humidity reading.
 The third unit of the 7-segment will display the 8-bit temperature reading value and the last one displays the 8-bit fractional temperature reading.

+Result & Discussion:
+1. As you can see, we give two different coding (DHT11 sensor and 4 digit 7-segment display).
+2. From the simulation, we could not receive any result from the DHT11 sensor but we receive the simulation result for the 7-segment display.
+This is the link for the simulation picture: https://imgur.com/a/h9bNcB0
+3. For the hardware part, as you can see we have a problem for dht11 sensor to work because it cannot receive signal from the microcontroller to work, so dht11 sensor cannot function.
+4. For the 4-digit 7-segment display, we actually make it work but due to hardware troubleshooting, we lost the output.
+5. Then, we try to combine it together into one code, but still when we uploaded the code to the CPLD, it did not working.
+6. So, this youtube video will show the progress of our project: https://youtu.be/nDr88O4JYqg